Dr. Bruno A. Buzatto

 Lecturer at Flinders University

 I am an evolutionary biologist fascinated by behavioural ecology and sexual selection, and my research has mostly focused on insects and arachnids.
 I also have a great interest on the evolution of alternative reproductive tactics, male dimorphism and the evolution of phenotypic plasticity.
-I am a lecturer at Flinders University, and also hold an adjunct research fellow position at the University of Western Australia, where I did my PhD (link to my education here) and held an ARC DECRA position until 2017.
-I also worked as an environmental consultant for a company called Bennelongia Environmental Consultants (2020-2021) in Western Australia, where I became very interested in subterranean fauna and short-range endemic invertebrates, and I am now steering my research towards groups of terrestrial invertebrates of conservation concern, like mygalomorph spiders and burrowing scorpions.
+I am a lecturer at Flinders University, and hold a research adjunct position at the Western Australian Museum.
+I also worked as an environmental consultant for a company called Bennelongia Environmental Consultants (2020-2021) in WA, where I became very interested in subterranean fauna and short-range endemic invertebrates, and I am now steering my research towards groups of terrestrial invertebrates of conservation concern, like mygalomorph spiders and burrowing scorpions.

-Patricia Slattery - Postgraduate student @ Flinders University
+Patricia Slattery - PhD student @ Flinders University

 Panduka Amarasekara - Honour's student @ Flinders University